ballerina-platform/module-ballerinax-mongodb/ballerina/Package.md

 The `ballerinax/mongodb` package offers APIs to connect to MongoDB servers and to perform various operations including CRUD operations, indexing, and aggregation.

-The Ballerina MongoDB connector uses the MongoDB Java Sync library underneath.
-It is compatible with MongoDB 3.6 and later versions.
+The Ballerina MongoDB connector is compatible with MongoDB 3.6 and later versions.

 ## Setup guide